Academic Appeals Processes

 - If students or faculty member/members fail to provide requested information in writing, the SC will proceed based on the available evidence.

-Appeal Level Three - Student Committee Formal Hearing
+Appeal Level Three - Student Committee Formal Hearing (if deemed appropriate)

 - At the appeal hearing, the student and the faculty member/members both have the opportunity to make a 20-minute (maximum) oral presentation.